-- The minimum 3% spending requirement of their overall award equals \$3,000 per National Priority Area a total of at least \$12,000 between the four (4) required National Priority Areas (Intelligence and Information Sharing, Community Preparedness and Resilience, Protection of Soft Targets/Crowded Spaces, and Combating Domestic Violent Extremism. - 30% of their projects must fall within the six (6) National Priority Areas (must meet a minimum of \$30,000) - Based on a gap analysis, the county determined that they had viable projects to meet the minimum in each of the required National Priority areas.
-That said, they wanted to support a continued Cyber Security project as well as add an additional training project under the Combating Domestic to boost that amount.
+- The minimum 3% spending requirement of their overall award equals \$3,000 per National Priority Area a total of at least \$15,000 between the five (5) required National Priority Areas (Enhancing Information and Intelligence Sharing and Analysis, Enhancing the Protection of Soft Targets/Crowded Places, Combating Domestic Violent Extremism, Enhancing Community Preparedness and Resilience, and Enhancing Election Security). - 30% of their projects must fall within the six (6) National Priority Areas (must meet a minimum of \$30,000) - Based on a gap analysis, the county determined that they had viable projects to meet the minimum in each of the required National Priority areas.
+That said, they wanted to support a continued Enhancing Cybersecurity project as well as add an additional training project under the Combating Domestic Violent Extremism national priority area to boost that amount.